Norwegian literature—one could argue—begins with a shield.

 Zeehan Shakar’s debut novel Our Street has been a big break through, selling over 100,000 copies since 2017 and winning the Tarjei Vesaas Debut Prize.
 Roskva Koritzinsky has written two collections of sparkling, Chekhovian stories that take the form forward from Askildsen.

 And I haven’t even gotten to nonfiction or poetry.
 Jan Grue’s I Live a Life Like Yours is the first nonfiction book ever to be nominated for the Nordic Council Award from Norway.
-It’s a subjective memoir/essay, formally inspired by Maggie Nelson’s
+It’s a subjective memoir/essay, formally inspired by Maggie Nelson’s The Argonauts but unique in its deep-rooted existential, political, philosophical, and sociological takes on what it is like to be born with a disabled body.
+It is a really brilliant subjective essay with a strong personal voice.

 As for poetry, I also recommend checking out Inger Elisabeth Hansen, Tone Hødnebø, Niels Fredrik Dahl, Steinar Opstad, and Gro Dahle.